mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   // consume from those pools.
   //
   // The capacities can be defined either by referencing one
-  // or more DeviceCapacityConsumptionMixins for by listing
+  // or more DeviceCapacityConsumptionMixins by listing
   // the capacities directly.
 The latter will always override
   // any capacities coming in from the mixins.
   //